 Update 29 June 2015: I've accepted a full-time appointment from the Open Education Resource Foundation (the folks behind WikiEducator and OERu - the Open Education Resource universitas) to take up the role of Open Source Technologist.
 I'm chuffed to be joining them as the role seems like a great fit, and the team is very impressive!
 Many thanks to all of you who contacted me regarding opportunities.

 My name is Dave Lane.
 I'm a techy software guy — with a fair bit of business experience as well — based in Christchurch, New Zealand.
 I got into the technology business because I love the positive effect I can have on the world by sharing: learning, teaching, communicating, and thinking about the intersection between people and digital technologies.
 I relish the opportunity to devise great solutions to problems that I or others need.
 I like to build on - and contribute back to - the Free and Open Source Software "Commons".

 After running my own business, Egressive, for 14 years, and then working a couple years for Catalyst IT, the great open source company who acquired us, my role was becoming increasingly "high level" - more based on judgement and experience, and less focused on technical solutions.
 It's been fun, and I value the skills I have developed over that time, but now I'm ready to dive back into the technology deep end.
 I have learned a lot about running businesses and doing what's needed to make them thrive, but I also love to get my hands dirty with code and the nitty gritty.

-I am looking for the right sort of short or long term professional engagement, either project-based or as an employee, that allows me to exercise many of my interests and capabilities.
+I am looking for the right sort of short or long term professional engagement, either project-based or as an employee, that allows me to exercise many of my interests and capabilities while being compatible with my principles.
 To see if we might be a good fit for one another, please have a look at my CV, and get in touch!

 You can peruse my Terms and Conditions of trade, or learn more about the open source technologies and approaches behind this site.